-Hello runners, we are happy to present the summary report of February 2019 of the The 2019K Challenge.
+Hello runners, we are happy to present the summary report of April 2019 of The 2019K Challenge.

 For those who came in late, The 2019K Challenge is a challenge to run 2019 km in the year 2019.

 You are free to join the challenge nevertheless whether you want to do 2019 or more or less, the idea is to put in a sense of healthy goal setting so that you accomplish your goals with some social accountability.

 In the Registration form we ask for the link to your personal device that you have, be it Garmin, Strava, Fitbit, Runkeeper or TomTom.
 Ensure that the link is a public profile so that our back-end team can keep looking at it and updating it at regular intervals.
 From time to time we will also be publishing the leader boards to show how different participants rank in the challenge.